blocky/attestation-service-cli/README.md

    - A collection of variables to use in the template.
 The variables can contain secrets for accessing the API, or other information you do not want to leak to BLOCKY, or to the third parties that verify BLOCKY-AS attestations.
-     This variables will be encrypted by `bky-as` and decrypted by the server.
+     These variables will be encrypted by `bky-as` and decrypted by the server.
 - `template` - (required)
    - The template the BLOCKY-AS server will use to form an API request,
      including: